A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Abstract

 \section{Abstract}

-We propose a model to explain the W boson mass anomaly reported by CDFII collaboration that would suggest new physics.
-We introduce exotic fermions; one isospin doublet vector-like lepton, one isospin singlet singly-charged vector-like lepton and an isospin doublet inert scalar.
-These new fermions also provide us with sizable anomalous magnetic moment (muon $g-2$) due to no chiral suppression and nonzero mass difference between the real and imaginary parts of neutral inert scalar bosons.
-This mass difference and doublet vector-like leptons affect the oblique parameters, especially $\Delta T$, whose shift from zero are the direct consequence of this W boson mass anomaly.
-We search for the allowed parameter region to explain both the phenomenologies.
-In addition, we discuss a dark matter candidate assuming the real part of the inert scalar boson to be the one.
-We find that lighter DM mass is favored.
+We propose a model to explain the W boson mass anomaly reported by CDFII collaboration that would suggest new physics (NP).
+We introduce exotic fermions; one isospin doublet vector-like lepton, one isospin singlet singly-charged vector-like lepton, and an isospin doublet inert scalar.
+The proposed model provides sizable muon anomalous magnetic moment (muon $g-2$) due to no chiral suppression and nonzero mass difference between the real and imaginary parts of neutral inert scalar bosons.
+The inert scalar mass squared difference and vector-like exotic leptons ($L' , \ E'$ in the main text) affect oblique parameters.
+Especially, $T$-parameter shift from zero explains the W boson mass anomaly.
+We search for the allowed parameter region to explain both muon $g-2$ and W boson mass anomaly at the same time.
+We also discuss a dark matter (DM) candidate assuming the real part of the inert scalar field to be the one.
+We find that lighter DM mass is favored to be consistent with experimental constraints.